star3am/terraform-hashicorp-hashiqube/README.md

 # terraform-hashicorp-hashiqube
-Terraform Registry Module for HashiQube
+Terraform Registry Module for HashiQube - a Development Lab using all the HashiCorp Products.

 This repo contains a [Terraform](https://www.terraform.io/) module for provisioning [HashiQube](https://servian.github.io/hashiqube) <br />
 A __Development__ lab running all [HashiCorp](https://www.hashicorp.com/) products.